ScottWStinson/Temperature-Distribution-of-a-Polyurethane-Block/README.md

 # Temperature-Distribution-of-a-Polyurethane-Block

-This program shows in table form, the temperature distribution of a polyurethane block used as insulation for a heat sink.
+This MATLAB program shows in table form, the temperature distribution of a polyurethane block used as insulation for a heat sink.
 This model is a two dimensional-steady state summation developed using separation of variables.
 Boundary conditions of the block are: